cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToDatabaseRole.csharp.md

 - *Type:* string

-This is a helper field and should not be set.
+(Default: ``) This is a helper field and should not be set.

 Its main purpose is to help to achieve the functionality described by the always_apply field.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_database_role#always_apply_trigger GrantPrivilegesToDatabaseRole#always_apply_trigger}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_database_role#always_apply_trigger GrantPrivilegesToDatabaseRole#always_apply_trigger}

 ---